ossia/ossia-docs/source/index.html.md

 ```smalltalk
 ```

-An indicative value that says is a particular address should be considered as :
+An indicative value that says is a particular parameter should be considered as :
 * **GET** : read-only (e.g. a VU-meter)
 * **SET** : write-only (e.g. a "Play" button)
 * **BI** : read-write

 The default is "BI".
-Only meaningful for nodes with addresses.
+Only meaningful for nodes with parameteres.

 ## Domain (min/max)